 Anyone interested in re-homing one of our dogs will be subject to a stringent home check to determine their suitability to adopt.
 Once a home check has been passed, families are invited to meet the dog that they are interested in re-homing.
 If another dog/s is already in the family several 'meet and greets' will be arranged.
 If both parties are happy to proceed, NISBTR offer a two week *home trial.
 The home trial gives the opportunity to ensure that the dog fits in perfectly with its new home environment.
 During this time representives of NISBTR are always there to offer help, advice and support whenever needed.

 At the end of the home trial, if both parties agree, an adoption contract will be signed.
-The contract includes a clause that allows a representative of NISBTR to make regular checks on the dog during the following twelve months.
+The contract includes a clause that allows a representative of NISBTR to make regular checks on the dog during the following twelve months and at any time after that if it is deemed neccessary by us.
 NISBTR also reserves the right to take a dog back into its care at any point thereafter if it is suffering from neglect or harm in our view.
 All of our dogs are dual microchipped/registered to NISBTR.

 *We would respectfully ask that anyone taking a dog on a home trial be 100% committed to offering it a permanent home.
 Many of our dogs will have been moved around several times beforehand and we do not wish to cause them any more anxiety.

 NISBTR is a charity that relies solely on kind donations from its supporters and members of the general public.
-We do not have a standard adoption fee but we do ask for a donation.
+We do not have a standard adoption fee but we do ask for a minimum donation of £125 for a puppy up to the age of 1 year and a minimum of £80 for a dog age 1 year and above.
 The money we receive goes directly towards helping the next Staffordshire Bull Terrier that comes into our care.

 POST - ADOPTION SUPPORT